 The votive tablets (ancient and recent paintings) hanging at the bottom of the left-hand side wall are dedicated to the Virgin Mary and are also called “ex voto”.
 There are 82 paintings, some of them dating back to 1620, but most of them dating from the 19th century, which represent the believers’ devotion and gratefulness to the Madonna.
 Nowadays this custom still exists, but people hang photographs on the wall, instead of paintings.
 There are also many prayers to the Madonna, poems by Emilia Belli, a poetess from Lake Iseo, and songs dedicated to the crowning of the Virgin Mary, which took place on 30 August 1924.
 While waiting for that fateful day the island believers offered part of their possessions, thereby enabling the casting of a magnificent crown for the Madonna and one for Baby Jesus.

-Nowadays the Sanctuary, legally on the island’s territory, is the symbol of the municipal unification of all the citizens of the municipality of Monte Isola, which bears on its blazon the image of the Madonna della Ceriola Sanctuary.
+Nowadays the Shrine, legally on the island’s territory, is the symbol of the municipal unification of all the citizens of the municipality of Monte Isola, which bears on its blazon the image of the Shrine of Madonna della Ceriola.

 How to get:

-– on foot, from Peschiera Maraglio: the trail starts outside the Information Office and winds uphill in the village.
+– On foot, from Peschiera Maraglio: the trail starts outside the Information Office and winds uphill in the village.
 Once you cross the road that goes up to Senzano, the path begins to advance into the woods.
-In just over an hour, passing through the village of Cure, you will be at the Sanctuary.
+In just over an hour, passing through the village of Cure, you will be at the Shrine.
 Recommended comfortable and closed sneakers (no sandals, no heels).